Error Analysis and Solution for paraformer-zh is not registered

 File "modelscope/utils/import_utils.py", ... in __getattr__

-ImportError: Cannot import available module of __wrapped__...
+ImportError: Cannot import available module of __wrapped__...The real culprit was PySide6 itself!

 Let me translate this "forensic report":

-1. shibokensupport is PySide6's underlying support module.
-When my worker process starts and imports modelscope, even if it doesn't create any windows, certain "ghost" modules of PySide6 are still active in the background.
+shibokensupportis a low-level support module for PySide6.
+When my worker process started and importedmodelscope, even though it didn't create any windows, certain "ghost" modules of PySide6 were still active in the background.- This "ghost" module, with "good intentions," wanted to check if the newly imported

-5. When LazyImportModule is asked about __wrapped__, its __getattr__ method is triggered.
-It mistakenly assumes this is a normal request and tries to import a module named __wrapped__ from libraries like transformers—which, of course, doesn't exist.
-Thus, it throws the fatal ImportError.
+LazyImportModulewas asked about__wrapped__, its__getattr__method was triggered.
+It mistakenly thought this was a normal request and tried to import a module named__wrapped__from libraries liketransformers– which, of course, doesn't exist.
+Thus, it threw the fatalImportError.

-Final Solution: Modify ModelScope Source Code
+Final Solution: Modify the ModelScope Source Code

-Target file: [Your virtual environment]/lib/site-packages/modelscope/utils/import_utils.pySurgery plan: Add a "special case handling" logic at the very beginning of the __getattr__ method in the LazyImportModule class:
+Target File: [Your Virtual Environment]/lib/site-packages/modelscope/utils/import_utils.pySurgery Plan: Add a "special case handling" logic at the very beginning of the __getattr__ method in the LazyImportModule class:

 # modelscope/utils/import_utils.py